-Bursaries are limited in supply and are made available through the generosity of people who believe in Sage Hill.
+Bursaries and scholarships are made available through the generosity of people who believe in Sage Hill.

 SHARON DRUMMOND MEMORIAL SCHOLARSHIP

 This scholarship will be granted to an emerging poet who is a participant in the Poetry Colloquium and is offered in memory of Calgary poet Sharon Drummond by her family.

 This bursary will be awarded in years that the Spring Poetry Colloquium is offered to a worthy participant who has demonstrated financial need.
 The bursary is offered in memory of Wyn Lilburn by her son, Tim Lilburn.